Regular Expressions for Fast-response COVID-19 Text Classification: Basic infrastructure

 Words like “virus” are too general (low-precision) to be used individually, even if we exclude the most common irrelevant phrases.
 Such {\em weak keywords} are assembled in two-word clauses with multiple loosely-related alternatives for individual words --- {\em bipartite clauses}.
 This structure uses sets of weak keywords and is powerful in practice as it captures $N*M$ word combinations using $N+M$ keywords.
 The toy example below illustrates such a bipartite structure, accounting for word order.

 Here, N=50 and M=13, so 650*2 different keyword combinations are captured with arbitrary characters in between.
 In practice, we capture more combinations by orders of magnitude.

-To allow arbitrary characters between words, we initially used “\verb/.*/” without limiting the number of characters.
-Even though the “\verb/./” wildcard does not match line-ends, we found that widely separated matching words, even in the same paragraph, introduce spurious matches.
+To allow arbitrary characters between words, we initially used “\verb/.*/” but found that far-away matching words introduce spurious matches.
 Multiple variable-length wildcards in the same regex, e.g., “\verb/severe.*acute.*respiratory.*syndrome/” slow down the matching process.
 Therefore, we limit the distance between matched words and replace “\verb/.*/” with “\verb/.{0,80}/”.
 Measured in characters, this max distance is language-dependent, e.g., French is more verbose than English, which is more verbose than Hebrew.
 For individual clauses, tuning maximal distance balances precision and recall.

 Recall that regex matching is {\em greedy} by default, i.e., it tries to find {\em the longest possible} matching fragment.
 However, we prefer {\em the shortest} matches as they do not merge unrelated phrases, take less time to find, and provide more concise explanations.
 In regex lingo, we are replacing greedy matching with reluctant matching, e.g., by using “\verb/.{0,80}?/” instead of “\verb/.{0,80}/”.